Manini Banerjee

 Aero

-Designing intelligent materials embeded on robotic drones that
+Designing intelligent materials embedded on robotic drones that

 sense air health and sequesters toxins within a location